Sport

 Share

 The Court of Arbitration for Sport (CAS), established in 1984 and based in Lausanne, Switzerland, has long been the primary forum for resolving international sports disputes.
-FIFA’s significant financial contributions to CAS underscore its central in the .
+FIFA’s significant financial contributions to CAS underscore its central role in the organization.
 However, the ECJ’s ruling indicates that CAS decisions are not immune to scrutiny, especially when arbitration clauses are unilaterally imposed by sports bodies.

-This ruling follows previous ECJ decisions that have limited the authority of FIFA and UEFA under EU law, signaling a shift in how sports governance intersects with EU legal standards.
-The ECJ that CAS decisions must be amenable to effective judicial review, ensuring they are consistent with EU public policy.
+This ruling follows previous ECJ decisions that have limited the authority of FIFA and UEFA under EU competition law, signaling a shift in how sports governance intersects with EU legal standards.
+The ECJ emphasized that CAS decisions must be amenable to effective judicial review, ensuring they are consistent with EU public policy.

 Share